raunakkk21/Keywords/README.md

 - Software as a Service **(SaaS)** : Salesforce, Shopify, MailChimp, Dropbox, Hubspot
 ### Types of Cloud
 1. Public Cloud - Anywhere on the internet : Cloud Service Provider provides the infrastructure(AWS, Azure) :: *Multi-Tenant*
-2. Private Cloud - Inside the Organisation Network : Organisation solely responsible for infra :: *Single-Tenant*
+2. Private Cloud - Inside the Organisation Network : Organisation solely responsible for infrastructure :: *Single-Tenant*
-3. Hybrid Cloud - Inside Organisation or Anywhere on te internet :: *Multi Tenant + Single Tenant*
+3. Hybrid Cloud - Inside Organisation or Anywhere on the internet :: *Multi Tenant + Single Tenant*
 ## Characterics of Cloud Computing
 - On demand Self-service
 - Broad Network Access